SidOfc/browserino/README.md

 # Browserino

 A UserAgent sniffer with Rails >= 3.2.0 integration.
-The sniffer can currently identify 22 bots (of which 6 social media and 5 search engines), 16 browsers, 11 operating systems, 6 programming language UA's and 4 consoles.
+The sniffer can currently identify 22 bots (of which 6 social media and 5 search engines), 17 browsers, 11 operating systems, 6 programming language UA's and 4 consoles.

 # DEPRECATION WARNING: Ruby < 2

-Browserino will be dropping support for Ruby versions less than 2 with the release of version `3`
+Browserino will be dropping support for Ruby versions less than 2 with the release of version `3` The planned release date for version `3` is on new years day (Jan 01, 2017).

+This breaking update will also remove the deprecated (and no longer used) second value that can be passed to `Browserino.new` which allowed you to return a custom value instead of the default `nil` if a property isn't set.
+**Rails** users can simply upgrade their version as long as they use Ruby `>= 2` or above since the custom return value was never used during initialization.

 ## Status